Quantum Error Correction and Dynamical Decoupling: Better Together or Apart?: Introduction

-In this work, we analyze a hybrid strategy in which LDD or any other Pauli-group-based DD sequence is implemented on an encoded block and is followed by stabilizer syndrome measurement and recovery.
-More specifically, we focus on a single ``encode-wait-decode'' cycle for an $[[n,k,d]]$ stabilizer code and compare four strategies: QEC-only, LDD-only, physical DD on $k$ unencoded qubits (as a baseline), and the hybrid protocol LDD+QEC (LDD followed by one round of syndrome measurement and recovery).
-The noise during the waiting time is modeled as an effective Pauli channel parameterized by a physical Pauli error probability $p$ and a DD suppression parameter $\pDD$ that rescales the contribution of errors that do not commute with the chosen decoupling group (followed by renormalization).
-Imperfections in syndrome extraction and/or recovery are captured by a phenomenological recovery-failure parameter $\pQEC$; we also treat an error-detection setting with an analogous parameter $\pQED$.
+In this work, we analyze hybrid strategies in which LDD---or more generally any decoupling construction captured by a nontrivial Pauli subgroup $\tG\subset\tmP_n$ in our effective model---is implemented on an encoded block and is followed by stabilizer syndrome processing.
+In the correction setting this means syndrome measurement and recovery; in the detection setting it means syndrome measurement and postselection on a trivial reported syndrome.
+More specifically, we focus on a single ``encode-wait-syndrome-processing'' cycle for an $[[n,k,d]]$ stabilizer code and compare four strategies in each setting.
+In the correction setting these are QEC-only, LDD-only, physical DD on $k$ unencoded qubits (as a baseline), and the hybrid protocol LDD+QEC.
+In the detection setting they are QED-only, LDD-only, physical DD, and the hybrid protocol LDD+QED.
+Instead of attempting a microscopic description of the noise during the wait (memory) interval, we adapt a phenomenological effective model for the combined effect of the physical noise and DD during the whole wait interval.
+In this model, the noise is described by an effective Pauli channel parameterized by a physical Pauli error probability $p$, and DD suppression is parameterized by $\pDD \in [0, 1]$, which rescales the contribution of errors that do not commute with the chosen decoupling group (followed by renormalization).
+For example, $\pDD = 1$ corresponds to no DD-induced reshaping of the effective Pauli distribution, while $\pDD < 1$ corresponds to progressively stronger reweighting of the DD-suppressed sector.
+The endpoint $\pDD = 0$ is the idealized limit in which the effective residual channel has no support on Pauli errors that anticommute with the chosen decoupling group, so that all remaining residual noise lies in the DD-unsuppressed sector.
+It should be noted that, had we assumed a microscopic depolarizing noise model, DD would not be able to suppress it because DD is ineffective against genuinely Markovian white noise.
+This situation would correspond to $\pDD = 1$ in our effective phenomenological model.
+Imperfections in recovery or syndrome readout/postselection are captured by phenomenological parameters $\pQEC \in [0, 1]$ and $\pQED \in [0, 1]$.